tom-juntunen/rust_extractor/README.md

 - All thy rulers are fled together, they are bound by the archers: all that are found in thee are bound together, which have fled from far.
 (King James Version)
 - All your rulers fled away together.
 They were bound by the archers.
 All who were found by you were bound together.
 They fled far away.
 (World English Bible)
 - All your rulers fled away together.
 They were bound by the archers.
 All who were found by you were bound together.
 They fled far away.
 (World English Bible, British Edition)

+See similarity_results.csv for finding the most similar or different translations.